google/ml-fairness-gym/docs/quickstart.md

 Final distribution of credit scores is another metric to look at.
 After the simulation has been run for 5000 steps, which group is advantaged?

-This process has brought the distribution of credit scores very close together.
+This process has brought the distribution of credit scores closer together.

 ### Recall